blueset/project-lyricova/README.md

 ## Notice

 Project Lyricova is (probably) releasing it's last major version based on Codeigniter.
-The next version will be based on Lavarus and focused on social function.
+The next version will be based on Laravel and focused on social function.
 Currently only bug fixes for version 1.0 is planned.

 ## What is 'Project lyricova'?
 Project Lyricova is a free and open source blogging tool focused on lyrics based on PHP and MySQL.